aichingert/aoc/README.md

 # Advent-of-Code-Rust

-Solutions of the advent of code problems in rust.
+Solutions to the advent of code problems, written in rust.

 ## Solutions
 | Year | Finished |